Click above to view the full plan

 It was fun, it was hard, but it was worth it.

-Today, we are at a point where we need the next set of leaders who can implement the plan in partnership with Cornerstone Corporation, our neighborhood CDC, as well as multiple key neighborhood agencies to guide growth and development in an organized, efficient and equitable manner.
+Today, we are at a point where we have chosen the next set of leaders who can implement the plan in partnership with Cornerstone Corporation, our neighborhood CDC, as well as multiple key neighborhood agencies to guide growth and development in an organized, efficient and equitable manner.

 PREVIOUS PLANNING PROCESS